About Us

 To BUILD and NURTURE enduring relationships with our community and Members; to OFFER competitive financial products and services to our Members that make a meaningful contribution to their economic and social wellbeing.

-Kilcloon Credit Union - History
+Kilcock Credit Union - History

 Our Story

-In 1983, a derelict building in Kilcock was purchased and in 1985, the Credit Union moved to its first new office, which was situated beside the Meath Bridge and close to The Square.
-Shortly afterwards our first employee was hired to manage the office and the accounts.
-Opening hours were soon increased and our common bond was extended to cover the entire Kilcloon Parish, Kilcock and the townlands of Ferns and Garadice.
-With the additional opening hours growth increased and by January 1990 there were over 1,500 members.
+By 1982 there were over 1,000 members and in 1983, a building in Kilcock was purchased and renovated and in 1985 the Kilcloon Credit Union moved to its first new office, situated beside the Meath Bridge and close to The Square.
+Shortly afterwards, the first employee was hired to manage the office and the accounts, opening hours were increased and our common bond was extended to cover the entire Parish of Kilcloon and the townlands of Ferns and Garadice.
+Further growth was experienced and by January 1990 there were over 1,500 members.
+In 1990, a sub-office was opened in Kilcloon and a part-time staff member was employed to maintain the service and assist the volunteers who were running the Credit Union at that time.
+In 1992, Batterstown Hall was purchased and converted to another sub-office.
+Kilcloon Credit Union now had 3 branch locations.

 Strategic Objectives